 For enterprise-level experiences, however, the argument for a price-privacy tradeoff simply doesn’t hold true.
 The question remains as to what extent one actually owns the device they bought.
 We’d be incredibly reluctant to recommend our clients to link up their Facebook accounts – which are private by default – to headsets intended for corporate use.
 We don’t endorse companies that farm their users for their data – especially not when these data are sensitive.
 Potential data breaches add to the danger, and we’re having none of it.

-In addition, Facebook reserves the absolute right to monitor its user behaviour and restrict or ban accounts.
-While this is a perfectly defensible position considering Facebook’s wider strategy of anti-abuse measures, it’s not unthinkable that business owners might see their Facebook account – and subsequently their Oculus Quest device – deactivated for a misinterpreted or falsely reported comment or image post on their private profile.
+In addition, Meta reserves the absolute right to monitor user behaviour and restrict or ban accounts.
+While this is a perfectly defensible position considering Meta's wider strategy of anti-abuse measures, it’s not unthinkable that business owners might see their Facebook account – and subsequently their Oculus Quest device – deactivated for a misinterpreted or falsely reported comment or image post on their private profile.

-Pico is a Chinese headset manufacturer that has been around since 2015.
+Pico is a Chinese headset manufacturer that made its entry into the market in 2015.
 Its mission is straightforward and focuses on standalone, affordable headsets that cater to both end consumers and organizations alike.
 Playing around with Pico’s most popular models, we particularly liked three of their key features:

 Through Pico’s developer mode, our technical specialists can easily toggle a convenient kiosk mode.
 This allows the headset to run just one single app, such as an immersive video or a specially developed workplace VR game.
 This minimizes client or user error and allows for a true pick-up-and-go experience.

 Developer features and customizability

 Our team can easily customize the headset’s environment and install third-party apps that haven’t been formally vetted by Pico’s own app store.
 This also allows us to set up the Pico headsets for remote access by our developers, which is useful if we want to push app or video updates to headsets that have been distributed to customers.